is-already-taken/jenkins-shuggest/readme.md

 # Shuggest

-Shuggest is a modest script that displays a tooltip under each shell script textarea on a job configuration page showing all available files (scripts) (with description too)  in your userContent directory.
-A item can be clicked  to put the full qualified path into the textarea.
+Shuggest is a modest script that displays a tooltip under each shell script textarea on a job configuration page showing all available files e.g. scripts (with description too, for that see below) in your userContent directory.
+An item can be clicked to put the full qualified path into the textarea.
 You can also hover info "icons" to get more information.
 The magic will be described below.

-The word [ʃhu'ɡest] is a combination of shell and suggest.  :)
+The word [ʃʊ'ɡest] is a combination of shell and suggest.  :)

 ## Features

 * Display the script name
-* Display information such as description, usage, requires when hovering a icon
+* Display information such as description, usage, requires when hovering an icon
 * On click the shell command is pasted into the textarea
-* Tooltip is already open (might be considered as a bug though ;) ...
+* The tooltip is already open (might be considered as a bug though ;) ...
 * ... but can be close although
 * Is not only limited to scripts (though it's its most likely usage, I think)

 ## The magic

-The extension needs a index file which shows the file names available.
+The extension needs an index file which shows the file names available.
 The index file has to be placed within the userContent/ directory.
 There's a shellscript that will generate this index file for you.

 Scripts may contain comments with key=value definitions for description, usage and requirements such as follows.